Actipro/WPF-Controls/Documentation/topics/views/controls/index.md

 ## InertiaScrollViewer

-The [InertiaScrollViewer](xref:@ActiproUIRoot.Controls.Views.InertiaScrollViewer) is a smooth-scrolling ScrollViewer-like control that reacts to touch and continues gliding to a stop when flicked.
+The [InertiaScrollViewer](xref:@ActiproUIRoot.Controls.Views.InertiaScrollViewer) is a smooth-scrolling `ScrollViewer`-like control that reacts to touch and continues gliding to a stop when flicked.

 See the [InertiaScrollViewer](inertia-scroll-viewer.md) topic for more information.